About

 Teaching

-I served on the faculty of LCC International University in Klaipėda, Lithuania, from 2014–2022, and retain the title of Affiliate Associate Professor of Biblical Studies.
+I served on the faculty of LCC International University in Klaipėda, Lithuania, from 2014–2022.
 From 2017 to 2021 I also served as the inaugural director of the Center for Faith and Human Flourishing.

 I have also taught courses at other institutions, including Cairn University, Eastern University, the Evangelical Bible Institute (Lithuania), Zaporizhzhia Bible Seminary (Ukraine), and Baptist Theological Seminary (Singapore).